Fourth Grade Curriculum

 Art and Literacy

-In the fourth-grade writing workshop, students continue to grow their understanding of the writing process.
+In the fourth grade writing workshop, students continue to grow their understanding of the writing process.
 Using the 6+1 traits, writing students learn immersion, collecting, choosing, developing, revising, editing and publishing techniques.
 Sentence technique and paragraph construction are at the core of the curriculum with students writing through a range of genres.
 An essential part of the writing curriculum is proper grammar usage and sentence structure.

 Students begin to develop a growing understanding of writing and the writing process.
 Using works of art, and art activities, students learn how art and writing are firmly linked.
 With this knowledge, students gain a deeper understanding of process writing and the importance of each step in the process.

-- Students will learn to recognize the role of the audience, and can determine the information included, style, and tone for a piece.
+- Students learn to recognize the role of the audience, and can determine the information included, style, and tone for a piece.

-- Students will learn to make decisions regarding how to plan their piece of writing in order to get their meaning across.
+- Students learn to make decisions regarding how to plan their piece of writing in order to get their meaning across.

 - Students learn to employ literary language and various literary devices where appropriate.

 - Students learn to select accurate word choices to convey meaning and emotion.

 - Students learn to construct well-crafted sentences that display rhetorical precision.